 A List To Sort The Wheat From The Chaff

-I've set up a list of the Top Three Safari Operators in several African countries that conforms closely to all the right criteria.
+I've set up a list of the Top Three Safari Operators in several African countries that conforms closely to all the right criteria listed above.

 I have an advantage being the founder of African Safari Journals as I get to read all the safari trip reports that Africa travellers send through when they get back home from their journey.